rcchen/cs147-pharmville/README.md

 * Be sure to put things in the proper locations.
 This will make life a lot easier in the long run where things are easier to clean up.
 * When defining file paths, make sure they are all relative paths (eg. img/background.jpg as opposed to foobar.com/img/background.jpg) so things will not break if the main directory is moved around
 * Avoid redundant calls.
 For example, there is no need to include_once('config.php') on every page if you are already doing include_once('header.php') all over the place to have consistent headers.
 Instead, call include_once('config.php') at the top of include_once('header.php').
 This way if something changes there is only once place to change, not eleven.
+* Issue tracking is handled by Github.
+Just open up issues there when they occur.
+We might end up using that as a to-do scheduler as well.